GideonBrimleaf/GideonBrimleaf.github.io/_drafts/2020-12-15-kotlin-interface-companion-objects.md

 layout: post
 title: Mixing in functionality with Interface Companion Objects in Kotlin
 author: Gideon Brimleaf
-postHero: /assets/images/kotlinlogo.png
+postHero: /assets/images/wwe-figurines.jpg
 description: Mixins with Interface Companion Objects in Kotlin
 ---

-Much like Ruby's mixins, Kotlin also bypasses the need for crazy inheritance chains and allow us a flatter, more flexible way to define behaviours of our class by allowing interfaces to not just enforce, but define the methods for our classes to use.
+Much like [Ruby's mixins](https://launchschool.com/books/oo_ruby/read/inheritance#mixinginmodules), Kotlin also bypasses the need for crazy inheritance chains and allows us a more flexible way to define behaviours on our classes by allowing interfaces to not just enforce, but also define the methods for our classes to use.
 Let's do a Kotlin and take a look:

 Let's imagine we are modelling a pro-wrestling promotion - you may not realise it but wrestlers don't all have the same moves.
-Each have a particular fighting style which we might broadly group under the following:
+Each has a particular fighting style which we might broadly group under the following:

 1. Strikers - you've probably heard of Stone Cold Steve Austin or The Rock even if you didn't watch wrestling.
 This is your quintessential brawler type
 2. High Flying - jumping off the ropes and doing crazy flips for that extra spice